Paragraphs and Essays

 An essay is a collection of paragraphs that fit around one idea or position on an issue.
 This is usually called the thesis or main idea.

 The sentence that contains the main idea is called the Thesis Statement.
 The Thesis Statement must take a position and not just state a fact.
-While some instructors vary on where a thesis statement may appear, it is safe to place it as th last sentence of the first paragraph.
+While some instructors vary on where a thesis statement may appear, it is safe to place it as the last sentence of the first paragraph.

 An academic essay must have at least three paragraphs: an introduction, a body paragraph, and a concluding paragraph.
 Since there should be a separate body paragraph for each proof point, the more substantial the proof, the more paragraphs there will be.
 A typical essay of about five hundred words will usually have at least two or three proof paragraphs making the essay four to five paragraphs.

 Instructors often require a specific page format (margins, line spacing, and so on).
 Page formatting is part of the requirements of a style system.
 Both MLA and APA styles have similar formatting requirements.
-Unless your instructor states otherwise, it use MLA page format.
+Unless your instructor states otherwise, use MLA page format.

 Parts of an Academic Essay